Presentation to image conversion

 You can download a complete working sample from GitHub.

-The following code example demonstrates how to customize default fallback font while converting a PowerPoint presentation to Image.
+The following code example demonstrates how a user can add fallback fonts based on the script types, which Presentation considers internally when converting a PowerPoint presentation to an Image.

 //Load the PowerPoint presentation into stream.